 Before you know it, you start attending to other things and forget you were trying to dig through your text records in the first place.

 Wouldn’t it be nice to not waste your time like that?
-Your personal CRM can take all your communications with friends, family, and business contacts and keep them in one place.
+Your CRM can take all your communications with friends, family, and business contacts and keep them in one place.
 That goes for phone call records, text messages, email, and even social media posts and comments.

 Organized Contact List